top of page

 Experimental evolution of cancer chromosomal changes

-Molly Guscott, and Sarah McClelland
+Molly A. Guscott & Sarah E. McClelland

 Nature Genetics 2024, DOI: 10.1038/s41588-024-01742-6